 The development of a regional vision requires an extensive effort to document existing trail and non-motorized facilities and use, in order to provide a current picture of the local system and identify any gaps.
-Figures 3.22a through 3.22e illustrate existing and proposed non-motorized facilities in Kootenai County.
+Figures 3.21a-b and 3.22a-b illustrate existing and proposed nonmotorized facilities in Kootenai County.